bioinf/Sibelia/README.md

 It also contains a script for annotation of variants found by "C-Sibelia" using the "snpEff" tool.

+**Note that Sibelia does not support inputs larger than 1 GB.
+Please use [SibeliaZ and maf2synteny](https://github.com/medvedevgroup/SibeliaZ#building-synteny-blocks) to align and construct blocks for longer genomes**

 Installation
 ============
 See INSTALL.md file.